How to create a stereo pair of Amazon Echo speakers

-(Pocket-lint) - One of the advantages of having multiple Amazon echos is the ability to use a multi-room set-up and have music playing in multiple rooms at once.
+One of the advantages of having multiple Amazon echos is the ability to use a multi-room set-up and have music playing in multiple rooms at once.
 However, you might also find you want to create a pair of Echos, and have stereo sound split between the right and left speaker.

 The good news is you can do exactly that.
 Following this tutorial you can have two Echo speakers set up as a stereo pair, playing as one system with the right and left channels divided between the two speakers.